 pirate wires #76 // breaking down biden's 300 billion dollar gift to the church of higher education, how we got here, and how to end the student debt crisis — forever

 A fast and dirty bonus edition of Pirate Wires on account of the United States is giving 300 billion dollars to sociopathic college administrators responsible for one of the greatest debt crises in American history, and I have thoughts.
 Chief among them: I would like to suggest, on the other hand, actually ending the debt crisis.
-By dismantling the system of debt.
 Call me crazy (just keep calling).

 A gift for the gifted.
 Yesterday, President Biden waved his magic wand, and “erased” $10,000 of federal student loan debt for every borrower making less than $125,000 a year.
 At least, this is what he promised (it’s still not clear how this is legal).
-The gesture was almost perfectly-chaotic, managing to infuriate everyone, and solve nothing.
-In the first place, so paltry a sum as $10,000 awarded to the already-economically advantaged was not even close to enough according to the “give me shit” left, which believes all things — but especially college, which is regarded in sacred, pseudo-religious terms — should be free.
+The gesture was near perfectly-chaotic, managing to infuriate almost everyone, and solve nothing.
+In the first place, so paltry a sum as $10,000 awarded to the already-economically advantaged was not even close to enough according to the “give me shit” left, which believes all things — but especially college, which is regarded in sacred, pseudo-religious language — should be free.
 The “small” sum was also (surprise) racist.
-On the other end of the national discourse were politicians from both parties actually committed to the working class, Americans who never went to college, and Americans who already paid off their debt at great personal expense.
-In this corner, Biden’s debt forgiveness was immediately clocked as deeply, scandalously unfair.
+On the other end of the national discourse were politicians from both parties actually committed to the working class, Americans who never went to college, and Americans who already paid off their debt at great personal expense, for whom Biden’s debt forgiveness was immediately clocked as deeply, scandalously unfair.
 Incredibly, actually solving the crisis was not a topic of discussion.
 My suggestion is we solve the crisis.